abuob/yanice/README.md

 }
 ```

-Every file in the repository that matches the given `pathGlob` (you can also use `pathRegExp` if preferred, or both)
-will be part of the project.
+Every file in the repository (and in the same directory as the `yanice.json` or a subdirectory thereof) is possibly part of a project.
+The files that are part of a project can be defined by using `projectFolder`, `pathGlob` or `pathRegExp`, or a combination of all (all need to be satisfied).
-Note that this allows you to match any file or even no file at all: If you neither define the pathGlob nor the
+Note that this allows you to match any file or even no file at all: If you do not define any of these properties,
-pathRegExp,
-all files in the repository will match.
-Projects such as "all-js-files" or "ci-relevant-files" can easily be modeled.
+all files in the repository will match and be part of the project.
+Projects such as "all-js-files" or "ci-relevant-files" can easily be modelled.

 A Command will be executed in the given `cwd`.
 A command corresponds to a scope (here: build, test, lint), for which a
 dependency graph is defined in the `yanice.json`.
 E.g. for test, the dependencies